 In a healthy situation, INFJ and ESFJ bring out the best in each other’s unique personality types.
-On the other hand, if communication breakdowns occur early on within the friendship and mutual respect isn’t given or received in regards to boundaries, their bonds may be severed before they ever properly form.
+On the other hand, if communication breakdowns occur early on in the friendship and mutual respect isn’t given or received in regard to boundaries, their bonds may be severed before they ever properly form.

 What are some areas that might cause them problems as friends?

 ESFJ tends to be a “people pleaser” and may inevitably let peer pressure sway them into participating in activities or doing things they really don’t want to do.
 Because INFJ values honesty and genuineness, this may cause them to question the friendship.
 Another area that may cause problems is ESFJ’s neediness and INFJ’s tendency to become burnt out, especially if they are always stuck in the caregiving role and continuously need to appease their friend.